project-akri/akri/docs/user-guide.md

 cluster of Raspberry Pi 4's, see the [Raspberry Pi 4 demo](./end-to-end-demo-rpi4.md).

 ## Getting Started
 To get started using Akri, you must first decide what you want to discover and whether Akri currently supports a Discovery Handler that can be used to discover resources of that type.
 Akri discovers devices via Discovery Handlers, which are often protocol implementations that understand filter information passed via an Akri Configuration.
-To see the list of currently supported Discovery Handlers, see our
+To see the list of currently supported Discovery Handlers, see our [roadmap](./roadmap.md).
-[roadmap](./roadmap.md).
-These Discovery Handlers can be embedded in the Akri Agent (via the Helm setting `agent.full=true`), which runs on every worker node in a cluster, or run in their own Pods (default).

 ### Understanding Akri Helm charts
 Akri is most easily deployed with Helm charts.
 Helm charts provide convenient packaging and configuration.